ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : Short name for JSONPath expression.

 Argument:
-: Short name for the JSON value a JSONPath expression is applied to.
+: Short name for the Value a JSONPath expression is applied to.

 Nodelist:
 : Output of applying a query to an argument: a list of nodes within